Thomas Horsfield

-Thomas Horsfield (May 12, 1773 – July 24, 1859) was an American physician and naturalist who worked extensively in Indonesia, describing numerous species of plants and animals from the region.
+Thomas Horsfield (May 12, 1773 – July 24, 1859) was an American medical doctor and naturalist who worked extensively in Indonesia, describing numerous species of plants and animals from the region.
 He was later a curator of the East India Company Museum in London.

 Early life

 Horsfield was born in Bethlehem, Pennsylvania, and studied medicine at the University of Pennsylvania.
 He was the grandson of Timothy Horsfield, Sr. (1708-1773), who was born in Liverpool and emigrated to New York in 1725.
 The Horsfield family converted from the Church of England to Moravianism, a Protestant denomination with a strong emphasis on education.
 In 1748, he moved his family to Bethlehem, Pennsylvania and joined them the next year.
 Horsfield's father was Timothy Horsfield, Jr. and he married Juliana Sarah Parsons in 1738.
 Thomas Horsfield was born in Bethlehem on May 12, 1773.
 He was educated at the Moravian schools in Bethlehem and Nazareth.
 He studied medicine at the University of Pennsylvania and graduated in 1798.
 His thesis on the physiological effects of poison ivy demonstrated his interest in botany.